Kansas employers using child care as incentive to retain and recruit workers

 WICHITA, Kan.
-(KSNW) – City leaders say they have seen more and more employers seeking out childcare incentives.
+(KSNW) – Leaders say they have seen more and more employers seeking out child care incentives.

-“Now employers are trying to provide options and opportunities to entice their employees to stay, but then also recruiting talent,” City Council member Becky Tuttle said.
+“Now employers are trying to provide options and opportunities to entice their employees to stay but then also recruiting talent,” Wichita City Council member Becky Tuttle said.

 Tuttle says affordable, reliable child care is a barrier for many families.